Blog

 Why It's Special

-The G1 punches well above its weight class.
+The G1.
 It can do backflips, navigate rough terrain, and perform surprisingly dexterous tasks with optional upgraded hands.
 Unitree's ecosystem of software tools and simulation support makes it one of the most developer-friendly humanoids available.
 The modular joint system means you can start with the base 23-DOF version and upgrade to 43 DOF later.

 Pros and Cons